seekdestiny/udacity-radar-sensor-fusion/README.md

 Next, compare the signal under CUT against this threshold.
 If the CUT level > threshold assign it a value of 1, else equate it to 0.
+And we only assign value within thresholded block and leave all blocks near edges to 0.

 ```Matlab
 if RDM(i+(Tcd+Gcd),j+(Tcd+Gcr))>sigThresh